 For centuries, natural materials such as hemp, sisal or linen were used to create fishing gear.
 Only for the past four decades have plastic nets been used in the worldwide fishing industry.
 Due to the nature of the material, however, plastic nets remain a danger to our oceans as ghost nets for several centuries to come.

 Over a period of about 400-600 years, these nets decompose into microplastics.
 These tiny parts of plastic have already been detected in many species of fish, crustaceans, mussels and mammals.
 Long-term studies are currently investigating the effects of microplastics on the animals, but also on us humans who, for example, consume the affected fish.

 4. The fight against ghost nets

 After recovery, the nets are cleaned and then turned into Bracenets by hand.
-So far, we have processed almost 5 tons of net into Bracenets and generated a donation value of over 175,000 € for our partner Healthy Seas.
+So far, we have processed almost 7 tons of net into Bracenets and generated a donation value of over 190,000 € for our partners Healthy Seas, Ghost Diving and other great organisations like Sea Shepherd and Shark Allies.
 These donations will subsequently finance further diving missions to recover ghost nets.